kshetline/tubular_time_tzdb/README.md

 The `fixRollbacks` option adjusts such transitions so that they delayed just enough to avoid backtracking of local calendar dates.

-• `includeLeaps`: This option adds leap second information to binary output files.
-Leap seconds are always included in JSON, JavaScript, and TypeScript formats.

 • `minYear` and `maxYear`: This is the range of years covered by the generated data, and it defaults to 1850-2050.
 Reducing the range can reduce generated data size, particularly when the lower limit is raised closer to current times, as many differently-named timezones share common descriptions.

 When the generated data is used by `@tubular/time`, a reduced range does not necessarily eliminate utility outside of that range, in simply makes early times dependent on JavaScript `Intl` support (when available), and future times reliant on rules-based descriptions of Daylight Saving Time transitions.

 For a few timezones rules-based descriptions are not possible for covering future times, as these timezones are reliant on rules which that cannot be expressed in the `tz database` short of explicitly providing specific DST transition dates and times for each future year.
 This is the case, for example, when transitions are based on Islamic calendar dates.
 In such cases DST transitions are reliable only up to `maxYear`.

 • `mode`: One of three values, `TzMode.REARGUARD`, `TzMode.MAIN`, `TzMode.VANGUARD`, with `TzMode.MAIN` being the default.
-As of release 2021a, `VANGUARD` and `REARGUARD` are the same, providing negative DST support and rules with hours greater than 24.
+As of release 2021a, `VANGUARD` and `REARGUARD` are the same, providing negative DST support and DST rules with hours greater than 24.
 Selecting `TzMode.REARGUARD` will build timezone data without these features.

-The future of these separate modes is uncertain, and they are likely to be phased out, but it is at least possible that sometime in the future that `VANGUARD` might enable access to features not support in `MAIN`.
+The future of these separate modes is uncertain, and they are likely to be phased out.
+It is at least possible, however, that sometime in the future `VANGUARD` mode might enable access to features not supported in `MAIN`.

 • `noBackward`: If `true`, timezones aliases defined in the `backward` file are omitted.